 It starts with better datasets, continues with improved ML algorithms, and ends with high value delivered to your business.
 Indeed, every day, even when you are sleeping more data will be created by your business processes.
 This is the same data that will be used to make your Machine Learning better!

 The flywheel model is not a new idea.
 Popularised by Jim Collins, and applied in the early 90s by Jeff Bezos’ Amazon flywheel.
 It is a self-reinforcing loop: you pursue projects that feed and drive each other.
-The aws flywheel has been key to Amazon’s continued success!
+The AWS flywheel has been key to Amazon’s continued success!

 The perfect data flywheel!